theforeman/actions/README.md

       matrix_exclude: '[{"ruby": "2.5", "node": "10"}, {"ruby": "2.5", "node": "12"}]'
 ```

-By default, this will run against Foreman `develop` branch.

-You can adjust this by adding another matrix:
+You can run tests against multiple Foreman versions by using a matrix:

 ```yaml
 name: CI